JonathanSalwan/Tigress_protection/README.md

 ![Tigress results](misc/tigress_challenges.png)

+Concerning the table of ratios, after solved Tigress challenges we asked to Christian Collberg the sources of its challenges in order to compare the size the original sources and our devirtualized versions.
+Note that at the request of Christian, we cannot provide sources of the Tigress challenges, if you want these sources please directly ask to him :).

 # Testing our approach on others binaries

 We also pick up 20 hash algorithms (10 well-known, 10 from the Tigress challenge) and we protected each one of these algorithms